MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/create-a-dao-recordset-from-a-query.md

 ---
-title: Create a DAO Recordset From a Query ms.prod: access ms.assetid: d84870d4-58e4-9d48-9951-72d928929002 ms.date: 06/08/2017
+title: Create a DAO Recordset from a query ms.prod: access ms.assetid: d84870d4-58e4-9d48-9951-72d928929002 ms.date: 09/21/2018
 ---

-# Create a DAO Recordset From a Query
+# Create a DAO Recordset from a query

 You can create a **[Recordset](../../../api/overview/Access.md)** object based on a stored select query.
-In the following code example, Current Product List is an existing select query stored in the current database.
+In the following code example, `Current Product List` is an existing select query stored in the current database.

 ```vb